guavestudios/ShowcaseBundle/README.md

-# Contao Skeleton Bundle
+# Showcase Bundle

-This contao module is a template for building our own.
+This Contao module contains a content element to showcase projects or other such listings

 ## Requirements